Journal of the Early Republic explained

 Eissn:1553-0620

 The Journal of the Early Republic is a quarterly peer-reviewed academic journal which focuses on the early culture and history of the United States from 1776 to 1861.
-The journal is published by the University of Pennsylvania Press on behalf of the Society for Historians of the Early American Republic.
+The journal is published by The University of North Carolina Press on behalf of the Society for Historians of the Early American Republic.
 The first issue published, Vol. 1, No. 1, was released in 1981.
-As of date, the current editors-in-chief are Andrew Shankman and Johann Neem.[1]
+As of date, the current editors-in-chief are Johann Neem and Ronald Angelo Johnson.

 Notes and References